Aditya-Baindur/quickFind/README.md

-# quickFind - The ZSH terminal buddy
+# QuickFind - The terminal buddy

 Please note that this program is intended for use on **MACOS** and has NOT been tested for Windows or Linux.

 If you do want to make version for those, please look at - [Contributing](#contributing)

+---

 ## Table of Contents

 - [Introduction](#introduction)
 - [Installation](#installation)
 - [Troubleshooting](#troubleshooting)